Paul Daisuke Narui

-Paul Taisuke Narui, S.V.D. is the new bishop elect of the Roman Catholic Diocese of Niigata, Japan.
+Paul Taisuke Narui, S.V.D. is the bishop of the Roman Catholic Diocese of Niigata, Japan.

 Early life

 Narui was born on 24 November 1973 in Iwakura, Japan.

 Priesthood

 Narui joined Society of the Divine Word on 1986 and was ordained a priest on 10 March 2001.
 He obtained a bachelor's degree from Nanzan University.

 Episcopate

 On 31 May 2020, Pope Francis appointed Narui as bishop of the Roman Catholic Diocese of Niigata, Japan.
 He was consecrated on 22 September 2020 by Tarcisio Isao Kikuchi.